syzwina/quartz/content/notes/books/The Prophet.md

 > [!QUOTE]
 >
-> IT is well to give when asked, but it is better to give unasked, through understanding;
+> It is well to give when asked, but it is better to give unasked, through understanding;

 This ^ reminds me A LOT of my friends. :') I love you guys.
 Often times, I am offered help, and me being me, I don't like asking for help.
 When I don't show up with a happy face or just not show up at all, some of you will ask me how I'm feeling and you don't know how much I needed it.
 I strive to do the same.
 Personally, I think I rarely offer help.
 But when I receive help from people, even without asking, it makes me want to offer help too, because I just felt that gratitude in me, and I want to pass it around.
 Random acts of kindness is a very powerful thing.